Pavel-Hrdina/Zettlkasten/SLIP-BOX/Reading.md

 ---

-Reading is one of the most important things you could ever learn... but the questions remain: "How to read faster?", "How to read better?", "How to [[Remember What you Read|remember what I have read]]?" and so on.
+Reading is one of the most important things you could ever learn... but the questions remain: "How to read faster?", "How to read better?", "How to [remember what I have read](Remember%20What%20you%20Read.md)?" and so on.
 But the actual challenge is **starting to read**.
 This is the 1st and most important thing about reading.
 Go and read.

 ## Personal Attachment